We fight for employers

 Employment law solutions

 Employment Law is concerned with the relationship between the employer and the employee.
-This relationship is created at the time of employment, endures while the employee remains in the employ of the employer and comes to an end on termination.
+This relationship is created at the time of employment, endures while the employee remains in the employ of the employer and comes to an end on termination (with certain obligations surviving the termination of the relationship)

 We can act for both employers and employees on each of the three stages: